Floating production storage and offloading: Types

-A floating storage and offloading unit (FSO) is essentially a FPSO without the capability for oil or gas processing.
+A floating storage and offloading unit (FSO) is essentially an FPSO without the capability for oil or gas processing.
 Most FSOs are converted single hull supertankers.
 An example is Knock Nevis, ex Seawise Giant, which for many years was the world's largest ship.
 It was converted into an FSO for offshore use before being scrapped.

 At the other end of the LNG logistics chain, where the natural gas is brought back to ambient temperature and pressure, a specially modified ship may also be used as a floating storage and regasification unit (FSRU).
 A LNG floating storage and regasification unit receives liquefied natural gas (LNG) from offloading LNG carriers, and the onboard regasification system provides natural gas exported to shore through risers and pipelines.
 As of 2022, there are 33 FSRUs in the world, of which some relocate to higher-priced areas.

 History

 Oil has been produced from offshore locations since the late 1940s.
 Originally, all oil platforms sat on the seabed, but as exploration moved to deeper waters and more distant locations in the 1970s, floating production systems came to be used.

-The first oil FPSO was built in 1977 on the Shell Castellon field, located in the Spanish Mediterranean.
+The first oil FPSO was owned by Shell and built by with help of SBM Offshore and Gusto in 1977 on the Shell Castellon field, located in the Spanish Mediterranean.
 Today, over 270 vessels are deployed worldwide as oil FPSOs.

 On July 29, 2009, Shell and Samsung announced an agreement to build up to 10 LNG FPSOs, at the same Samsung Yard.
 Flex LNG appeared to construct smaller units.

-On May 20, 2011, Royal Dutch Shell announced the planned development of a 488 m long and 74 m wide floating liquefied natural gas facility (FLNG), called Prelude, which is to be situated 200 km off the coast of Western Australia and is due for completion in around 2016.
+On May 20, 2011, Royal Dutch Shell announced the planned development of a 488m long and 74m wide floating liquefied natural gas facility (FLNG), called Prelude, which is to be situated 200 km off the coast of Western Australia and is due for completion in around 2016.
 It will be the largest vessel ever built.
-Royal Dutch Shell (2013), LNG FPSO (Liquefied Natural Gas Floating production Storage and Offloading), Samsung Heavy Industries at a cost of $12 Billion.
+Royal Dutch Shell (2013), LNG FPSO (Liquefied Natural Gas Floating production Storage and Offloading), Samsung Heavy Industries at a cost of $12 billion.

 In June 2012, Petronas made a contract of procurement engineering, construction, installation and commissioning, with the Technip and DSME consortium, for what is expected to be the world's first floating liquefaction unit when completed in 2015.
 The unit is destined for the Kanowit gas field off Sarawak, Malaysia.

-At the opposite (discharge and regasification) end of the LNG chain, the first ever conversion of an LNG carrier, Golar LNG owned Moss type LNG carrier into an LNG floating storage and regasification unit was carried out in 2007 by Keppel shipyard in Singapore.
+At the opposite (discharge and regasification) end of the LNG chain, the first ever conversion of an LNG carrier, Golar LNG-owned Moss type LNG carrier into an LNG floating storage and regasification unit was carried out in 2007 by Keppel shipyard in Singapore.